gurpreet2301/ACENET_Summer_School_MPI/_episodes/05-more-than-two.md

 ## Deadlock
 * A classic parallel bug
-* Occurs when a cycle of tasks are for the others to finish.
+* Occurs when two (or more!) tasks are each waiting for the other to finish
 * Whenever you see a closed cycle, you likely have (or risk) deadlock.

 ![deadlock](../fig/deadlock.png)